THREE TOED BOX TURTLE (Terrapene carolina triunguis), (AGASSIZ, 1857)

 NATURAL HISTORY AND ECOLOGY: These turtles occur in damp grasslands, within and at the edge of open deciduous and coniferous forest, and near permanent and temporary bodies of water.
 A study of microhabitat selection in the three-toed box turtle revealed that this species lives within a limited microhabitat range at all times during its annual activity (Reagan, 1974).
 The results indicated that the turtles selected humidity levels independent of prevailing conditions at the surface (Ernst, et al., 1994).

-REPRODUCTION: Male three toed box turtles attain a larger size than the females and there may be a slight concavity to the posterior of the male's plastron.
+REPRODUCTION: Male three toed box turtles are sightly smaller than the females and there may be a slight concavity to the posterior of the male's plastron.
 This combined with strongly curved hind claws helps the males achieve mating success.
 Aside from these two features, male three-toed box turtles tend to have a noticeably "redder" eye than the females.
 The tail normally allows a sure method to determine the sex.
 The male's tail is longer and thicker than that of the female.
 In males, the cloaca may also extend beyond the posterior marginal scutes.
 However, these features may vary from population to population.
 If in doubt an assessment of all characters thought to be sexually dimorphic should be made to help ensure a correct sex determination.

 Mating begins in the spring after the turtles are revived from hibernation.
 Females have the ability to produce up to four clutches of eggs from a single mating by storing sperm cells in the lining of their oviducts.
 Long-term captive females in my care regularly lay their clutches of 2-7 eggs in late June to early July.
 Incubation under artificial conditions takes about 70-80 days.
 Nesting is generally the only time when females will be found active after dark.